Facets-cloud/InCa/docs/2_terminologies.md

 ### Definition

 An environment is an isolated deployment of the software described in a Catalog.
-It would include manifestations of all the Intents in the Catalog.
-Overrides are environment specific customization of the Catalog.
+It includes manifestations of all the Intents in the Catalog.
+Overrides are environment-specific customizations of the Catalog.

 ### Rationale